Tutorial : How to Draw an Aircraft Paint Scheme

 This is one of the easiest paint programs to use and it's perfect for learning how to draw on your PC.

-Click on the Start button, select All Programs, Accesories, and then select Paint.
+To launch MS Paint, click on the Start button, select All Programs, Accesories, and then select Paint.

-The image on the left is a typical MS Paint program window.
+The image on the left is a typical Classic MS Paint program window.
 It contains the Menu bar on the top row and below that are the Tools, a Color Palette and the Drawing Area.

 The icons aligned vertically on the left side are the Tools we will use to draw with.